 This fund manager underperformed expectations by 4%, leading to an alpha of -4.

-One note to point out in the question - both the S&P 500 and the Russell 2000 returns were provided, but only the Russell 2000 was utilized.
-Given the fund is a small-cap stock fund, it’s important to utilize the index that is most correlated with the fund.
-The S&P 500 contains large and mid-cap stocks, while the Russell 2000 is a small-cap stock index.
-Therefore, the S&P 500 should be disregarded.
+One note to point out in the question: both the S&P 500 and the Russell 2000 returns were provided, but only the Russell 2000 was used.
+Because the fund is a small-cap stock fund, you should use the index most closely correlated with small-cap performance.
+The S&P 500 is primarily large-cap (and some mid-cap), while the Russell 2000 is a small-cap index.
+Therefore, the S&P 500 return should be disregarded.

-Passively managed funds are built to match the performance of their benchmarks, and therefore should maintain alpha values near zero (meaning they don’t over or underperform the market).
-The same concept applies to beta as well; passively managed funds should maintain a beta near 1 (meaning they move at the same volatility as the market).
+Passively managed funds are designed to match their benchmarks, so they should have alpha values near zero (meaning they don’t consistently over- or underperform the market).
+A similar idea applies to beta: passive funds that track the market should generally have a beta near 1.

 Sign up for free to take 11 quiz questions on this topic